Technical

 4 Thinking Styles at Work

-This style uses data, logic, and clear evidence.
-Analytical communicators ask direct questions and want clear answers.
-They do well in jobs that need accuracy, numbers, and careful thinking.
+• Analytical Communicator: Uses data, logic, and clear evidence.
+Does well in jobs that need accuracy, numbers, and careful thinking.

-Functional communicators value step-by-step detail, timelines, and clearly sequenced processes.
-They strengthen planning, documentation, and workflow coordination with a consistent structure.
+• Functional Communicator: Values step-by-step detail, timelines, and clearly sequenced processes.

-Intuitive communicators focus on the big picture.
-They work quickly, care about results, and skip extra details.
-They do best in strategy and fast problem-solving.
+• Intuitive Communicator: Focuses on the big picture.
+Works quickly, cares about results, and does best in strategy and fast problem-solving.

-Personal communicators pay attention to tone, emotions, and social signals.
-They help teams stay connected, build trust, and handle conflicts smoothly.
+• Personal Communicator: Pays attention to tone, emotions, and social signals.
+Helps teams stay connected and handle conflicts smoothly.

 Effective Communication Styles in the Workplace